 As a rough guide, for chronic conditions, 4 or 6 weekly or fortnightly treatments are usually needed to see some benefit.

 For more acute conditions, or just general health and well being, a monthly Shiatsu will be just fine.

 What are methods of payment

-I welcome visa, debit cards, personal cheques and cash.
+I welcome visa, debit cards, BACS (in advance) and cash.

 Can you visit me?

 I prefer that you visit me in my clinic’s, for your benefit as much as mine.
 Many distractions can be found at home and I find the receiver is able to switch off when in a clinic setting.

 Saying this, if this isn’t possible and you are not too far away, I am sure with an added fee for time and expenses, we can organize something to suit us both.

 Should you be disabled and not able to leave your home, then I will be sure to work something out for you.